Hacène Lalmas

 Lalmas scored a record 131 goals in the Algerian championship.
-He was also voted as the 14th-best African player of all-time by the CAF.
+He was also voted as the 14th-best African player of all time by the CAF.

 Club career

 Although he started his career with OM Ruisseau, Lalmas played most of his career for CR Belouizdad and it was with CRB.
 He led the club to four league titles, three cup titles and three Maghreb Champions Cup titles.

+On 22 October 1962, during his career with OM Ruisseau, he scored 14 goals in his team's 18–0 victory over Birtouta, which is the record for most goals in one match in all top men's football leagues in the history, up until 3 August 2007, when Passang Tshering scored 17 goals in the Bhutan A-Division, which was the only league in the country at that time.